openfaas/docs/docs/tutorials/expanded-timeouts.md

 Google Cloud's various Load Balancer options have their [own configuration options too](https://cloud.google.com/load-balancing/docs/https).

+For Traefik, see [Configuring Traefik timeouts](#configuring-traefik-timeouts) below.

-For Ingress Nginx, set the `nginx.ingress.kubernetes.io/proxy-read-timeout` annotation to extend the timeout.
+Ingress Nginx is now a retired project and should not be used for new installations.
+If you are still using it, set the `nginx.ingress.kubernetes.io/proxy-read-timeout` annotation to extend the timeout.
 This annotation is specified in seconds - for example, to extend the timeout to 30 minutes, use `nginx.ingress.kubernetes.io/proxy-read-timeout: "1800"`.

+### Configuring Traefik timeouts

+Traefik has two separate sets of timeouts to be aware of:

+**Client-to-Traefik (EntryPoints)** - configured in the static configuration (CLI flags or Helm values).
+Controls how long Traefik waits for the client to send a request or receive a response.
+The key fields are `readTimeout` (default 60s), `writeTimeout` (default 0s) and `idleTimeout` (default 180s).
+See [EntryPoints - RespondingTimeouts](https://doc.traefik.io/traefik/routing/entrypoints/#respondingtimeouts).

+**Traefik-to-App (ServersTransport)** - configured in the dynamic configuration using a [ServersTransport CRD](https://doc.traefik.io/traefik/reference/routing-configuration/kubernetes/crd/http/serverstransport/), and referenced via the `traefik.ingress.kubernetes.io/service.serverstransport` annotation on the Ingress.
+By default there is no timeout on how long Traefik waits for a backend to respond (`responseHeaderTimeout` is 0s).
+Consider setting `responseHeaderTimeout` to match the gateway's `upstreamTimeout` so that Traefik returns a 504 quickly when a function hangs, rather than waiting indefinitely.

 Finally, if you need to invoke a function for longer than one of your infrastructure components allows, then you should use an [asynchronous invocation](/reference/async).
 Asynchronous function invocations bypass these components because they are eventually invoked from the queue-worker, not the Internet.
 The queue-worker for OpenFaaS Standard will also retry invocations if required.